ibm-cloud-docs/satellite/config-clusters.md

    {: screen}

 4. Upload a Kubernetes resource file to your configuration.

+   To view the resources after they are created in the cluster through the {{site.data.keyword.satelliteshort}} config dashboard, you can [add a configmap](https://github.com/razee-io/WatchKeeper#watch-by-resource){: external} to the YAML configuration file of your resource.
+Make sure to set the namespace for the configmap to `razeedeploy`.
+   {: tip}

    ```
    ibmcloud sat config version create --name <version_name> --config <configuration_name_or_ID> --file-format <type> --read-config <file_path>
    ```